 Advanced Theory Certificate

 This certificate is automatically gained after passing all 7 modules.

 General Certificate in Beekeeping Husbandry

 You must have passed the Basic Assessment and have kept at least 3 colonies for 3 years.
 This is a practical assessment, taking about half a day at your own apiary, at a time to be agreed with the assessor.
 You DO NOT NEED to have passed any of the theory modules.
-Look at the BBKA website for more information, Judith Hart is happy for you to contact her to find out more.
+Look at the BBKA website for more information, Shirley Bond is happy for you to contact her to find out more.
 Entry is via the HRBKA Examinations Officer.

 Advanced Certificate in Beekeeping Husbandry

 This is usually taken at Stoneleigh, and is a rigorous and prestigious follow-up after passing General Husbandry.
 Applications must be made by February 28 of the year in which the assessment is to be made.
 It takes a full day.